jac307/MediaArtTutorials/CMST2ZP3/Mapping-Mobility-01.md

 ➡️ Save your project link and export it in a **PDF** document.
 📄 **Filename:** `TestProject-Lastname.pdf`
 📤 Submit on A2L before the Grace Period ends.

 ---

+<h3 style="color: darkred;">[20 minutes] Brainstorming</h3>

+Add the following information on your share document (Word or Google Docs).

+### Visual Representation
+Discuss how the emotional and physical aspects of your mobility issue could be visualized through:
+- **Icons** — to symbolize key spaces or emotions
+- **Images** — e.g., photos of streets, sidewalks, intersections
+- **Videos** — short clips to evoke atmosphere or movement

+> All media must be **found online and embeddable**, such as from YouTube, Wikimedia Commons, or news sources.

+### Creative Planning
+Sketch or list your ideas in your notebook or digital doc:
+- Use keywords, color notes, textures, or embedded media links
+- Begin shaping your map’s **emotional tone** and **symbolism**

+---

+<h3 style="color: darkred;">Group Submission: Preliminary Research Document</h3>

+Your document must include:
+- Local mobility issue + 3–4 sentence description
+- Annotated bibliography (APA format)
+- Qualitative insights (2 per student)
+- Brainstorming notes (visual strategy ideas: colors, textures, imagery)

+➡️ Export your document as a **PDF**
+📄 **Filename:** `PreliminaryResearchDocument-Group-#.pdf`
+📤 Submit on A2L before the end of the session

+---